Skip to content

 The Warmth & Competence Advantage: Why Human Psychology Now Decides Sales Performance

-Across industries, products are converging in quality, features, and price.
-What differentiates market leaders today is not the product—it is the human delivering the message.
-Decades of research in social psychology show that people instinctively evaluate others on two fundamental dimensions: Warmth (“Do you have good intentions toward me?”) and Competence (“Can you deliver on what you promise?”).
-These judgments occur within seconds and shape trust, influence, and buying decisions.
+Products and prices are converging.
+Features are visible to anyone.
+What separates market leaders now is not the product, it is the person delivering the message.
+Decades of social psychology research show that people size up others on two dimensions almost instantly: Warmth ("Do you have good intentions toward me?") and Competence ("Can you actually deliver?").
+Those split-second judgments shape trust, influence, and buying decisions.

-Retorio’s analysis of more than 10,000 sales interactions confirms this effect: salespeople who score high in Warmth and Competence outperform peers by up to 10% in revenue contribution, information sharing, and customer loyalty.
-Warmth drives trust and openness; Competence drives confidence and perceived low risk.
-Together, they form the psychological foundation of effective sales behavior.
+Retorio's analysis of more than 10,000 sales interactions puts a number on it: salespeople who score high in Warmth and Competence outperform peers by up to 10% in revenue contribution, information sharing, and customer loyalty.
+Warmth builds trust and openness.
+Competence signals capability and reduces perceived risk.
+Together, they are the psychological foundation of effective sales behavior.

 Key Takeaways